SvenSerneels/sprm/README.md

 Sparse partial robust M regression
 ==================================

-A scikit-learn compatible Python 3 package for Sparse Partial Robust M regresion (SPRM)\[1\], a sparse and robust version of univariate partial least squares (PLS1).
+A scikit-learn compatible Python 3 package for robust multivariate regression statistics, including:
+- Sparse Partial Robust M regresion (SPRM)\[1\],  a sparse and robust version of univariate partial least squares (PLS1).
+- Sparse NIPALS Regression (SNIPLS)
+- Robust M regression
+- Robust centring and scaling

 Description
 -----------

-The method performs four tasks at the same time in a single, consistent estimate:
+The SPRM method performs four tasks at the same time in a single, consistent estimate:
 - *regression*: yields regression coefficients and predicts responses
 - *dimension reduction*: calculates interpretable PLS-like components maximizing covariance to the predictand in a robust way
 - *variable selection*: depending on the paramter settings, can yield highly sparse regression coefficients that contain exact zero elements